hiranyasemindi/finance-tracker/README.md

 # Finance Tracker

 A personal finance manager built with Next.js that helps you track your income, expenses, and financial goals.
+This project was created for learning Next.js and is not intended for production use with real financial data.

+> **Note:** Account balances and transaction data are not encrypted as this is not a real project.
+Do not use this application with real financial information.

 ## Features